 Zotero allows you to easily create bibliographies (in any bibliographic style) a few different ways.
 You can even generate an annotated bibliography directly from Zotero!

 First, you can add citations to your document using Zotero's in-text citation function and simply click the "Insert bibliography" icon within Microsoft Word using the Microsoft Word Zotero plug-in (or Apache OpenOffice / LibreOffice / NeoOffice plug-ins).
-Once you've got the plug-in installed, your Zotero tools can be found in the "Add-Ins" tab (Microsoft Word 2007).
+Once you've got the plug-in installed, you will have a Zotero tab (Microsoft Word 2016).

 You can always change the bibliographic style by going into Preferences and choosing a different style.
 There is no need to regenerate the bibliography; Zotero will automatically make the adjustments.